DarthPestilane/easytcp/README.md

 ## Contribute

-Check out a new branch for the job, and make sure git action passed.
+Check out a new branch for the job, and make sure github action passed.